 Okay, ladies, now let’s get in formation.

 The British Journal of Psychology defined intuition as: what happens when the brain draws on past experiences and external cues to make a decision—but it happens so fast that the reaction is at an unconscious level.
+This is not just a magical sixth sense but rather a sophisticated mental process that synthesizes information rapidly.

 Judith Orloff, MD, is the assistant clinical professor of psychiatry at UCLA and the author of Guide to Intuitive Healing: Five Steps to Physical, Emotional, and Sexual Wellness.
 She said the following: